 A page of resources on "How to Move a Conflicted Loved One to Support LGBT Dignity" to help turn religiously-motivated opponents of LGBT equality into supporters!

 Webinar recording & research on "How to Move a Conflicted Loved One to Support #LGBT Dignity" http://bit.ly/SQE8pA

-PS: Save the date, Love Free or Die's PBS national broadcast is on October 29th!
+Love Free or Die's PBS national broadcast was on October 29, 2012.
 The Sundance Award-winning film follows Bishop Gene Robinson on his journey to achieving LGBTQ justice as the first openly gay person to be elected bishop in the high church traditions of Christendom.

 More info on the webinar: